pablocrotti/home-iot-temperature-humidity-sensors/README.md

 Quick project to monitor the temperature and humidity in your rooms and display the current and historical values in your browser.
+Warning: This project is still under construction.

 # Summary